Translation Policies in Legal and Institutional Settings

 Edited volume - paperbackVIEW Edited volume - free ebook - PDF VIEW Edited volume - free ebook - ePUB

 institutional and legal translators

-This edited volume documents the state of the art in research on translation policies in both legal and institutional settings.
-Offering case studies of past and present translation policies from all over the world, it allows for a compelling comparison of attitudes towards translation in varying contexts.
+This edited volume documents the state of the art in research on translation policies in legal and institutional settings.
+Offering case studies of past and present translation policies from several parts of the world, it allows for a compelling comparison of attitudes towards translation in varying contexts.

-It highlights the virtues of integrating different types of expertise in the study of translation policy: theoretical and applied, historical and modern, legal, institutional, and political.
-It effectively illustrates how a multidisciplinary perspective furthers our understanding of translation policies and unveils their intrinsic link with issues such as multilingualism, linguistic justice, minority rights, and citizenship.
+The book highlights the virtues of integrating different types of expertise in the study of translation policy: theoretical and applied; historical and modern; legal, institutional and political.
+It effectively illustrates how a multidisciplinary perspective furthers our understanding of translation policies and unveils their intrinsic link with topics such as multilingualism, linguistic justice, minority rights, and citizenship.
 In this way, each contribution sheds new light on the role of translation in the everyday interaction between governments and multilingual populations.

 Contributors: Jonathan Bernaerts (KU Leuven), Albert Branchadell (Autonomous University of Barcelona), Paolo Canavese (University of Geneva), Flavia De Camillis (University of Bologna), Chantal Gagnon (University of Montreal), Shuang Li (KU Leuven), Willem Possemiers (KU Leuven), Marketa Štefková (Comenius University Bratislava), Helena Tužinská (Comenius University Bratislava), Sebastiaan Vandenbogaerde (Ghent University), Katarzyna Wasilewska (University of Warsaw)Ebook available in Open Access.

 Government ideologies in translation: An enquiry into past Canadian budget speeches

 The complexity of a translation policy: Interpreting for ethnic linguistic minorities in a local courtroom in China